 At the core of the RWJBH mission set forth below is the evolution of the enterprise from a "health care" company to an organization dedicated to health - "Let's Be Healthy Together."
-As part of a comprehensive strategic planning process driven by the implementation of a new operating model during 2023, Mission, Vision and Values statements were created to drive the enterprise forward.
+As part of a comprehensive strategic planning process, Mission, Vision and Values statements were created to drive the enterprise forward.